teamintrepid/kl-gulp-tasks/README.md

     testEndpoint: '/test/index.js',
     // source glob to watch and compile
     source: 'src/**/*.ts',
+    // you can bring your own typescript version
+    typescript: require('typescript'),
   });
 ```
 Start your Typescript or ES7 incremental compilation `gulp js-run-build`